 • Exercise is also beneficial in maintaining blood sugar balance and managing weight problems.

 • Nutrients like; zinc, magnesium, manganese and nicotinamide (vitamin B3) are also involved in carbohydrate metabolism.

-Multiple food supplements can help in balancing sugar levels.
+Multiple dietary supplements can help in balancing sugar levels.

-This food supplement contains 11 essential nutrients including Chromium Picolinate, Magnesium, and Garlic Extract to manage sugar and energy levels along with other micronutrients to support the immune system and to help lower cholesterol levels.
-Pre-diabetic and diabetic men and women can use this food supplement.
+This dietary supplement contains 11 essential nutrients including Chromium Picolinate, Magnesium, and Garlic Extract to manage sugar and energy levels along with other micronutrients to support the immune system and to help lower cholesterol levels.
+Pre-diabetic and diabetic men and women can use this dietary supplement.

 2. Glyzon Plus:

-Magnesium is another food supplement which helps in the regulation of sugar levels and improved muscle contractions.
-Adult men and women can use this food supplement.
+Magnesium is another dietary supplement which helps in the regulation of sugar levels and improved muscle contractions.
+Adult men and women can use this dietary supplement.

-Although food supplements may help in managing sugar levels, but these can only work effectively with a healthy lifestyle.
+Although dietary supplements may help in managing sugar levels, but these can only work effectively with a healthy lifestyle.